zsscode/2019-Spring-DL/README.md

 * F for < 60%

 ## Tips for Success
-* "Code comments are not needed" - Write code that works, you will get no points for code comments (no matter how clear)
+* "Code comments are not needed" - Instead focus on writing code that works
 * "The devil is in the detail" - double check your understanding of the details